The Neon Lights Tour: Background and development

 On September 27, 2013, a video was published on Lovato's Facebook page with the words "Neon Lights" formed out of neon lights and at the end, it said: "Sunday 6PM EDT".
 On the following Sunday, the Neon Lights Tour was announced along with the dates.
 The tour is named after the third single from the album Demi, "Neon Lights".
 Fifth Harmony, Little Mix, Cher Lloyd, and magician Collins Key were featured as opening acts.
 Tickets became available on October 5, 2013.
-During the season finale of The X Factor 2013, Lovato announced her plans to leave the show, instead endeavoring to focus on music and touring for 2014.
+During the season finale of The X Factor 2013, Lovato announced her plans to leave the show, opting to focus on music and touring for 2014.
 When asked about her plans for the tour, Lovato stated "You can expect a show that I've never put on before, I'm really excited.
 Other shows I've had have been all about the music, but this time I want it to be about girl empowerment, I want it to be a huge party that everyone has fun at and leaves with an incredible experience."
 In the same interview, she teased about a possible cover collaboration on the tour with the girls of Fifth Harmony.
 Upon another interview Demi stated she had been working with longtime friend Nick Jonas on the show, stating "He's helping create the show for my tour next year, today we were talking about designs and music and how we can really make my show incredible and like nothing I've done.

 On February 4, 2014, it was announced that Nick Jonas would be working as the Musical and Creative Director for the tour.
 Jonas told Rolling Stone "I'm overseeing video content, wardrobe, lighting, and staging, and then I'm extending into the musical side of things, which includes creating the arrangements for the songs.
 I'm building what Demi wanted, which is a show without stops and starts.
 Demi and I have the same manager, so I was immediately excited when I was offered the position.
 The relationship that Demi and I had over eight years really gives me the insight into how to best communicate with her and her team."I've been in rehearsals with the band for the last two weeks.
 The biggest challenge has been just trying to rethink some of the music and see how we could complement it with lights and video.
 I sat down with the band and said to them, 'You need to step into this like it's a new gig.
 None of these arrangements are going to sound like the originals, so you need to have an open mind.'"